 Stuart Ferguson, at (888) 693-3729 (office) or (859) 380-3882 (cell phone).
 We

-have a two year warranty on the Fast Track system.
+have a three year warranty on the Fast Track system.
 If it hasn't been abused,

 we'Il fix or replace it free, (including ground shipping), or refund the